 Monitoring can be as detailed as a daily diary/checklist or as simple as a morning meditation.

-This allows you to recognize when your plate is getting too full or that a task cannot be completed as expected.
+This allows you to recognize when your plate is getting too full, or a task cannot be completed as expected.

 When you properly nurture and monitor, you gain inputs for re-evaluation.

-Through re-evaluation, you may find an easier path, identify a new idea, or realize that a new contact has the connections you need to help you succeed.
+Through re-evaluation, you may find an easier path, identify a new idea, or realize that a new contact has the necessary connections to help you succeed.

 Re-evaluation is not a license to throw your hands up and give up, it is an opportunity to adjust, re-tool, redefine and even improve your plan.

-When you perform this evaluation, it should be conducted as a full self-assessment and should not be done as a negative activity where you bash your plans, activities, and dreams.
+Conduct this evaluation as a full self-assessment, not as a negative activity where you bash your plans, activities, and dreams.

-Instead, it should be a positive pursuit where you improve your proposal and, if necessary, refine your objectives or simply confirm your original strategy so you can forge ahead.
+Instead, it should be a positive pursuit where you can improve your proposal and refine your objectives or simply confirm your original strategy so you can forge ahead.

 Recognizing you need help and seeking it is commendable.

-If after nurturing, monitoring, and re-evaluating, you find yourself confused about your direction, depressingly behind schedule, upset at failures, setbacks, or obstacles, over-committed and fearful of a fast approaching avalanche; or you just find it difficult to find joy in your activities, then you need assistance outside of yourself to preserve your being.
+If, after nurturing, monitoring, and re-evaluating, you find yourself confused about your direction, depressingly behind schedule, upset at failures, over-committed and fearful of a fast-approaching avalanche; or you just find it difficult to find joy in your activities, then you need help outside of yourself to preserve your being.